-Since the tenants gave you a written notice that they were leaving, if you think they may not move out then you should file an application with the Landlord and Tenant Board to obtain an eviction order.
-The application you require is a Form L3 along with an Affidavit, these forms can be obtained from the Landlord and Tenant Board’s website at http://www.sjto.gov.on.ca/ltb/forms/.
+Since the tenant gave you a written notice that she is leaving and has now changed her mind, you can file an application with the Landlord and Tenant Board to obtain an eviction order.
+The application needed is the L3 along with an Affidavit or Declaration.
+These forms can be obtained from the Landlord and Tenant Board’s website at http://www.sjto.gov.on.ca/ltb/forms/.

 I suspect that a tenant is dealing drugs in the rental unit and my other tenants are complaining of disturbances.
-What can I do?
+What can I do about these issues?

-I rented to a tenant for a short term and the tenant is behind in rent and shared expenses and will not leave the rental unit.
+I rented to a tenant for a short term.
+The tenant is behind in rent and shared expenses and will not leave the rental unit.
 What is my recourse?

 You cannot ask your tenants not to bring their guest as it is not unlawful for them to have guests stay in the rental unit as often as they please.
-If the number of people occupying the rental unit on a continuing basis contravenes health, safety and housing standards required by law, you may serve a notice of termination.
-However, the municipal guidelines for overcrowding are very generous.
-Do a rough calculation of the floor area and the number of people; you must allow 100 sq. ft. per person excluding hallways, bathrooms and closets.
-If the number of people occupying the rental unit exceeds the standard, you can give a notice of termination.
-The tenants can avoid termination if they reduce the number of persons occupying the rental unit to comply with health, safety and housing standards within 7 days according to the N5 notice.
+If the number of people occupying the rental unit on a continuing basis contravenes health, safety and housing standards required by law, you may serve an N5 notice of termination where you would need to prove the tenant is contravening the municipal bylaws.
+The tenants can avoid termination if they reduce the number of people occupying the rental unit to comply with health, safety and housing standards within 7 days according to the N5 notice.